TorstenStueber/starlightProtocol/starlight.md

 - validation (by host)
 	- channel with `EscrowAccount` exists
 	- channel is in `ChannelProposed` state
-	- `RatchetTx` is a valid `RatchetTx(HostRatchetAccount, FundingTime)` transaction and correctly signed
+	- `RatchetTx` is valid and correctly signed
 	- `SettleOnlyWithHostTx` is valid and signed
 #### `PaymentProposeMsg`
 - sent by sender